Current through Reg. 49, No. 52; December 27, 2024

 quantities not exceeding 200 g; plutonium in quantities not exceeding 200 g; or

-any combination of them in accordance with the following formula.
+any combination of them as specified in the following formula.

 (A) For each kind of special nuclear